 Program Benefits:

-- Team Member Services: Team members receive a discount rate on a variety of events, programs, and tickets to area attractions
+• Team member services and discount rates for variety of events, programs, and tickets to area attractions

 Requirements for Acceptance: